Chevrolet Beauville

-The Chevrolet Beauville was originally a station wagon option for the 1954 Chevrolet Bel Air.
-The name was later resurrected as a full-size van option for the Chevrolet Van in 1970.
-Both were related to the lower trim level Chevrolet Townsman.
+The Chevrolet Beauville is a station wagon built from 1955 through 1957, based on either the Chevrolet Bel Air or Chevrolet 210 sedan.
+The name was later resurrected as an option for the 1971 Chevrolet Van.

-1954
+1955

-In 1954 Chevrolet introduced the 4-door Beauville Wagon as an option for the Bel Air Line.
-It came standard with a 6-cylinder engine and featured woodgrain trim around the side windows.
+In 1955 the 4-door Beauville Wagon was based on the Bel Air and came standard with a 6-cylinder engine or a V8 mated to a manual transmission.

 1956

 In 1956 the Beauville became a wagon option for the Chevrolet 210 as well.

 Engines

-Chevrolet Station wagons offered a wide variety of engines rated from the 140 bhp 6-cylinder to the 225 hp V8.
+Chevrolet station wagons offered a wide variety of engines rated from the 140 bhp 6-cylinder to the 225 hp V8.